 This document reflects scientific contributions of the NHATS leadership team who conceptualized and guided the study's design.
-Currently the study is led by Jennifer Schrack at Johns Hopkins Bloomberg School of Public Health and Vicki A. Freedman at University of Michigan.
-Original investigators were: Judith D. Kasper, Vicki A. Freedman, Graham Kalton, Jill DeMatteis, Emily Agree, Brad Edwards, Vincent Mor, Brenda Spillman, Robert Wallace and Douglas Wolf.
+Original members were: Judith D. Kasper, Vicki A. Freedman, Graham Kalton, Jill DeMatteis, Emily Agree, Brad Edwards, Vincent Mor, Brenda Spillman, Robert Wallace and Douglas Wolf.
 Others who made contributions in key areas are: Susan Allen to the formulation of items on unmet need; Jack M. Guralnik, Christopher L. Seplaki, and Carlos Weiss to the data collection instruments for the physical performance activities; Jack M. Guralnik to the interviewer training protocol for administering the physical performance activities; Robert Moffitt to the data collection instruments and strategy for the Labor Force and Income and Asset Sections; Liliana E. Pezzin to the development of the approach to the person roster; Brenda L. Plassman to the formulation of the cognitive assessment measures for both participants and proxies; Jennifer Wolff and Cynthia Boyd to the Medical Care Section items on involvement of others in doctor visits; Teresa Seeman to protocols for Dried Blood Spot collection (R7); Alan Jette to the Rehabilitation Section (added R5).
-Joshua Ehrlich, Frank Lin and Nicholas Reed guided development of the objective vision and hearing protocols, and Jennifer Schrack and Vadim Zipunnikov developed the activity watch data collection (added R11).
-Kali Thomas developed area-based files with data on long-term care availability (forthcoming).
-Data collection procedures, interviewer training, and fieldwork oversight were provided by Laura Branden, Tamara Bruce, Tammy Cook, Susan Genoversa, Gayle Grigsby and Catherine Billington at Westat.
-Ray Saunders and Joshua Boker at Westat and Maureen Skehan at Johns Hopkins University played critical roles in database development and documentation.
-Mengyao Hu and Sarah Patterson at University of Michigan played critical roles in dissemination and educational activities.
+Data collection procedures, interviewer training, and fieldwork oversight were provided by Laura Branden, Tamara Bruce, Tammy Cook, Susan Genoversa, and Gayle Grigsby at Westat.
+Ray Saunders and Catherine Billington at Westat, and Maureen Skehan at Johns Hopkins University, played critical roles in database development, documentation, and dissemination.